Immiora/the-narrow/wiki/quests/SessionLog.md

 #### Prologue
 Elith in the woods, lost.
 Twilight.
 Sees a head on a spike.
 Called herself "granny".
 The head said:

-*"Ha!
+> Ha!
 You smell familiar.
 Come and let me look at you.
 Oh yes, such dreams as you have.
 It will happen.
 The prophecy shall come to pass.
 He lies sleeping still, and Nephra flows south ever more.
 Ever winter.
 We need a springtide, and the later it comes, the worse it will be.
 But we won't be seeing winter anytime soon.
 Justice, they call it, or revenge, but all is fair in love and war, don't they say?
 Now shoo, go away.
-Let me rest on my poor stake in peace."*
+Let me rest on my poor stake in peace.

 #### Day 1

+Key events:
+1. We all prepare for the trip to Embercliff Keep, discussing potential hobgoblin traps with her grandmother and General Grax.
+2. A letter is received by Saturno Berrogar from Elena, alerting him about potential political troubles, and requesting his urgent presence in court due to suspicions surrounding their family in the abduction of Tobin.
+3. Alaion is tasked by his father to lead the mission to Embercliff Keep, while preparing for the trip by gathering supplies.
+4. Gygas researches ancient mythology at home, preparing for his departure to Fircliff.
+5. The family intercepts a suspicious boat, with the captain jumping overboard and the discovery of explosives aboard, causing the collapse of an arch and revealing a hidden cave near the Keep.

-We are at Fircliff (small: 1,000 people live there).
+We are at Fyrcliff (small: 1,000 people live there).

 It is fall.
 October.
 We are now preparing to head to Embercliff keep (a few hours away): our family old fortress.
 Since hobgoblins are gone now.